Uma Shankar Singh (Uttar Pradesh politician)

-Thakur Umashankar Singh is an Indian politician and a member of 16th and 17th Legislative Assembly, Uttar Pradesh of India.
-He represents the Rasara constituency in Ballia district of Uttar Pradesh.He is presently the only MLA from the BSP in Uttar Pradesh.
+Thakur Umashankar Singh (2 January 1971 – 5 August 2026) was an Indian politician who was a member of the 16th and 17th Legislative Assembly, Uttar Pradesh of India.
+He represented the Rasara constituency in Ballia district of Uttar Pradesh.
+He was recently the only MLA from the BSP in Uttar Pradesh.

 Early life and education

 Umashankar Singh was born on 2 January 1971 in Khanwar, a village of Rasra, Ballia, Uttar Pradesh, to Shri.
 Ghurahu Singh, who served in the Indian Army and retired as an ex-army personnel.
 Belonging to a farmer family, he completed his basic education in government schools and later joined Satish Chand College, Ballia.
 He started his career as a student leader and contested the student union election in SC college in the year 1991 and won the election by the highest margin ever.

 Political career

-Umashankar Singh contested the Uttar Pradesh Assembly Election in 2017 as a Bahujan Samaj Party candidate and defeated his close contestant Ram Iqbal Singh from Bharatiya Janata Party with a margin of 33,887 votes.
+Singh contested the Uttar Pradesh Assembly Election in 2017 as a Bahujan Samaj Party candidate and defeated Ram Iqbal Singh from Bharatiya Janata Party with a margin of 33,887 votes.
 He won the 2012 Assembly election against Sangram Singh Yadav by a large margin.

-As a Social Worker

-He is one of the most famous politicians of Ballia, most followed politician in U.P.
-Eastern region, people love him, call him garibon ka messiah.
-He has contributed a lot to society, in February 2016 he organized group marriages of 351 Hindu, Muslim people which in itself is a record.
-He helps poor people who can't make their child marry, he makes the marriage as a festival of Rasara (Celebrated in Nath Baba Mandir).
+In February 2016, he organised the group marriages of 351 Hindus and Muslims.

-Since 1 January 2017, MLA Umashankar Singh started free 40 wi-fi hotspots for the public to use, all free of cost in Rasra, Ballia constituency.
+On 1 January 2017, Singh created 40 free wi-fi hotspots for the public to use in Rasra, Ballia constituency.